If you’ve read this far you’re likely sold on the three main flexible points currencies, and for good reason.

 So if you are only going to open one new credit card, I would recommend the Chase Sapphire Preferred® Card.
 It has the best all-around benefits, has great bonus categories, and you earn Ultimate Rewards Points, which are incredibly versatile.
 It also has a reasonable $95 annual fee.

-The Chase Sapphire Preferred® Card offers double points on dining and travel, plus has no foreign transaction fees, so is great to use when traveling abroad.
+The Chase Sapphire Preferred® Card offers 3x points dining, 2x points on travel, plus has no foreign transaction fees, so is great to use when traveling abroad.

 While you want to be careful not to over-diversify your miles and points (keep in mind you’ll generally need at least 100,000 miles per person for an international business class award), it does make sense to accumulate miles in a variety of programs.